nurkiewicz/LazySeq/README.md

 *Lazy sequence* is a data structure that is being computed only when its elements are actually needed.
 All operations on lazy sequences, like `map()` and `filter()` are lazy as well, postponing invocation up to the moment when it is really necessary.
 Lazy sequence is always traversed from the beginning using very cheap *first*/*rest* decomposition (`head()` and `tail()`).
 An important property of lazy sequences is that they can represent infinite streams of data, e.g. all natural numbers or temperature measurements over time.

 Lazy sequence remembers already computed values so if you access Nth element, all elements from `1` to `N-1` are computed as well and cached.
-Despite that `LazySeq` (being at the core of many functional languages and algorithms) is immutable and thread-safe (assuming elements are, e.g. `String`, primitive wrappers, `BigDecimal`, etc.)
+Despite that `LazySeq` (being at the core of many functional languages and algorithms) is immutable and thread-safe (assuming elements are, e.g. `String`, primitive wrappers, `BigDecimal`, etc.) `LazySeq` does not allow `null` elements.

 ## Rationale